ksvyee/ksvyee-intern-repo/git_understanding.md

 **How does it compare to manually reviewing commits?**

 Manually checking commits can be slow and frustrating, especially if there are many commits. `git bisect` speeds up the process by automatically finding the problem commit in just a few steps.

+## Pull Requests

+### Reflection

+**Why are PRs important in a team workflow?**

+PRs are important because they let developers review code before it gets added to the main project.
+PRs also allow team members to discuss changes, suggest improvements, and make sure everything is working properly before merging.

+**What makes a well-structured PR?**

+A well-structured PR has a clear title, a detailed description explaining the changes, and links to related issues if applicable.
+The code should be clean and easy to review, and the PR should follow the project’s guidelines.

+**What did you learn from reviewing an open-source PR?**

+I learned that PR reviews are more than just checking code—they involve discussions, feedback, and collaboration.
+Developers suggest improvements, test changes, and sometimes ask for additional modifications before approving the PR.